kadena-community/spirekey/docs/KIP-0030/guides/create-account-and-connect-to-dapp.md

 SpireKey wallet dApp.
 Here, they select one of their account and press a button to connect.
-Then, they will be redirected back to your dApp with their public account details appended as a base64 encoded query parameter `user` to the `redirectUrl` that you initially provided as part of the link to Kadena SpireKey.
+Then, they will be redirected back to your dApp with their public account details appended as a base64 encoded query parameter `user` to the `returnUrl` that you initially provided as part of the link to Kadena SpireKey.
 Before moving on to handling the received account data in your dApp, it is worth mentioning that it is possible to customize the reason that your dApp asks users to connect their Kadena SpireKey account.

 ### Show the reason